ninabarzh/red-lantern-sim/README.md

 ### Background traffic

-Background noise is enabled via CLI (`--background`), not via scenario YAML.
-This is intentional: scenarios remain deterministic and reusable.
+[Background noise](simulator/feeds) is enabled via CLI (`--background`), not via scenario YAML.
+This is intentional: scenarios remain reusable.

 ## Extending the simulator